C – Variables and Data Types

 A variable is a placeholder that holds information temporarily for future use.
 Variables work by having them referring to physical locations in memory.
 Information can come from user inputs, file read, and more.

-There are different types of variable, and we can choose one by defining its data type.
+There are different types of variable, and one can be chosen by defining its data type.
 Here is the list of data types below that can store integers.

 Programmers use the smallest data type they can to save space.
 The table above shows how big and small an integer can be per each data type.
 If an integer of 2017 needs to be stored in memory, data-type short would be used since that number is within short’s range.
 In addition, short’s memory size is the smallest for that number.